instance001/Whatisthisgithub/EASY_START.md

 - the interaction philosophy
 - the practical tools
 - the small reusable state core behind part of the newer stack
+- the semantic sorting workbench that sits beside the newer stack
 - the newer memory architecture ideas
 - the current theory spine